plainionist/plainionist.github.io/_drafts/clean-arch.md

   (in layered arch it is usually the other way round)
 - https://softwareengineering.stackexchange.com/questions/315558/where-to-put-peripheral-use-cases-in-android-while-using-clean-architecture

+## How do i handle transactions?

+how do i do it across multiple interactors?

+- transactions are necessary because we store state
+- what if we only store events (+snapshots)
+- CRUD goes to CR
+- its like source code control action

+==> no transactions!!

 ## how to communicate with other systems?

 or IO devices? or serivces?

 page 215

+## other details

+ANY KIND of framework!
+- dependency injection (MEF)
+- ...

 # Entities